 As an active composer, Shelby has written and performed several works for classical genres such as piano quartet, string quartet, violin and piano duo, violin solo, piano solo, and a symphonic work.
 He has also composed various Folk melodies and arrangements.
 An advocate for New Music, he has also performed several new works for composition students and faculty at Longy School of Music, Composers in Red Sneakers, the Boston New Music Initiative, and for composers of the Rossini Club Performance Series.

-In youth, Shelby attended the New Hampshire Scottish School of the Arts where he studied Celtic and European Folk music with Kenny Butler and Barbara McGowen.
+Shelby's folk music studies began when he attended the New Hampshire Scottish School of the Arts.
+There he studied Celtic and European Folk music with Kenny Butler and Barbara McGowen.
 He attended The Swannanoa Gathering at Warren Wilson College in Asheville, NC, where he studied with National Scottish Fiddle Champion Bonnie Rideout.
-Shelby has won top prizes at fiddle competitions including the New Hampshire Highland Games Regional and National Competitions, the Old Time Fiddle Contest of Stark, NH, and the Concord Old Time Fiddle Contest.
-Shelby was also a founding member of the Granite String Band, a folk band performing mostly Celtic music.
+He also studied and performed with David Surette at the CCMS.